 How I do it: Our goals are centred around Personal Freedoms and this includes Financial Independence.
 A lot of it also involves causes we are deeply passionate about, which need time and financial support.

 These goals make us very happy because a lot of it is outward looking.
 So when I make X-amount from doing something, I am always thinking, we’re this much closer to that pledge we made to Y-cause.

 In the same way, you too will have your various motivations and goals.

 Key is to start putting one foot in front of the other.

-What sources of Passive Income are you interested in earning?
+How did you begin making Passive Income?
 What has been your experience so far?
 Do comment below.